wasserth/TotalSegmentator/README.md

 ```
 TotalSegmentator -i ct.nii.gz -o segmentations
 ```
-> Note: A Nifti file or a folder of DICOM images is allowed as input
+> Note: A Nifti file or a folder with all DICOM slices of one patient is allowed as input

-> Note: If you run on CPU you can use the option `--fast` or `--roi_subset liver` to greatly decrease runtime.
+> Note: If you run on CPU use the option `--fast` or `--roi_subset` to greatly improve runtime.

-> Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/) (supports dicom files)
+> Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/)

 > Note: This is not a medical device and not intended for clinical usage.